QZee-Ltd/qzee-app-privacy-policy/privacy-policy.md

 We do not share or sell your personal data to third parties for marketing purposes.
 We may share your information in the following situations:

-- With service providers who perform services for us.
 - If required by law.

 ## Your Data Protection Rights